Free Guide Updated 2026 Teacher Shortage Route

 You can teach for up to 4 years without QTS

-As a non-UK citizen you are allowed to teach in England for up to 4 years without holding QTS.
+As a non-UK citizen you can teach in England for up to 4 years without QTS.
 Many schools sponsor international teachers during this period while they work towards qualification.
-Having QTS improves your chances significantly but is not a day-one requirement.

 English language requirement